jezhou/flac-converter/README.md

 # flac-to-alac

-A command-line tool to convert FLAC audio files to ALAC (Apple Lossless Audio Codec) in M4A container format.
+A command-line tool to convert FLAC audio files to ALAC (Apple Lossless) or AAC (lossy) in M4A container format.

 ## Why